Facial nerve disorders

 Facial nerve disorders: causes and conditions

 Facial paralysis occurs when the facial nerve fibers are irritated or disrupted.
-A number of factors can cause this, including infections, injuries, tumors, and strokes.
+A number of factors can cause this, including infections, injuries and tumors.
 The most common factor is a condition known as Bell’s palsy.

-Other conditions that can cause facial paralysis include physical trauma, stroke, Lyme disease, sarcoidosis, Moebius syndrome, herpes and tumors.
+Other conditions that can cause facial paralysis include physical trauma, stroke, Lyme disease, sarcoidosis, Moebius syndrome and herpes.

 Diagnosis and treatment of facial nerve disorders